File Handling Homework Help

 Opening and reading a file.

 This means loading a file from your system on which you are going to perform an analysis or for creating a program.
-In most cases, it can be easily loaded if they are in your directory.
+In most cases, they can be easily loaded if they are in your directory.
 A directory is a folder where all the processes involving the software are stored.
 In this directory, you can easily load a file by just using its name.
 If it’s located elsewhere, ensure that you include the file path.
 In all two instances, most programming languages load a file as a string.
 Ensure when you are loading the file, the file name, and file path should be enclosed in quotations.

 In some cases, you want to create a new instance of a field that you want to save data into.
 Let’s say you want to store a random generation of time series data into a file.
 You are first required to open the file though it will be empty.
 Such a file will be stored in your project's directory.